Resources

 Natural Hazards 972 – Prefet of Martinique.
 Site information and prevention of the DEAL to the public martinique on the natural hazards present in Martinique.
 Historical past disasters on the territory.
 (French)

-Martinique – Historical Natural Disasters – Portal – historical Data on disasters : types of risk and frequency ; human losses, economic, and material.
+Martinique – Historical Natural Disasters – Historical data on disasters: types of risks and frequency; human, economic, and material losses.
 (English)

-The west Indies – France earthquake – This page lists the latest earthquakes that occurred in the French west Indies or near
+The west Indies – France earthquake – This page lists the latest earthquakes that have occurred in the French Antilles or nearby

-ATLAS of hurricanes in the French west Indies – Website listing the archives weather hurricanes since 1950
+ATLAS of hurricanes in the French west Indies – Website listing weather archives of hurricanes since 1950

-Think Hazard – Montserrat – Estimating the risk levels and to know the recommendations on my island
+Think Hazard – Montserrat – Estimate the risk levels and know the recommendations on my island

-Montserrat – Historical Natural Disasters – Portal – historical Data on disasters : types of risk and frequency ; human losses, economic, and material.
+Montserrat – Historical Natural Disasters – Historical data on disasters: types of risks and frequency; human, economic, and material losses.
 (English)

-Think Hazard – Dominican Republic – Estimate the risk levels and to know the recommendations on my island
+Think Hazard – Dominican Republic Estimate the risk levels and know the recommendations on my island

-Dominican Republic – Historical Natural Disasters – Portal – historical Data on disasters : types of risk and frequency ; human losses, economic, and material.
+Dominican Republic – Historical Natural Disasters – Historical data on disasters: types of risks and frequency; human, economic, and material losses.
 (English)

-Think Hazard – Saint-Kitts-and-Nevis – Estimating the risk levels and to know the recommendations on my island
+Think Hazard – Saint-Kitts-and-Nevis – Estimate the risk levels and know the recommendations on my island

-NEMA St Kitts – Nevis – National Bureau of services in the event of a disaster
+NEMA St Kitts – Nevis – National Office of Disaster Services

-St. Kitts and Nevis – Historical Natural Disasters – Portal – historical Data on disasters : types of risk and frequency ; loss of human, economic, and material
+St. Kitts and Nevis – Historical Natural Disasters – Portal - Historical data on disasters: types of risks and frequency; human, economic, and material losses

-Think Hazard – Sainte-Lucie – Estimating the risk levels and to know the recommendations on my island
+Think Hazard – Sainte-Lucie – Estimate the risk levels and know the recommendations on my island

-NEMO – St. Lucihas – National Bureau of services in the event of a disaster
+NEMO – St. Lucihas – National Office of Disaster Services

 Meteo St Lucia – Weather forecast

-St. Lucia – Historical Natural Disasters – Portal – historical Data on disasters : types of risk and frequency ; loss of human, economic, and material
+St. Lucia – Historical Natural Disasters – Portal - Historical data on disasters: types of risks and frequency; human, economic, and material losses

-Think Hazard – Saint-Vincent-et-les Grenadines – Estimating the risk levels and to know the recommendations on my island
+Think Hazard – Saint-Vincent-et-les Grenadines – Estimate the risk levels and know the recommendations on my island

 National agency of risk management –NEMO.
 National Bureau of services in the event of a disaster.
 (English)

-NEMO Saint Vincent – Grenadines– National Bureau of services in the event of a disaster
+NEMO Saint Vincent – Grenadines– National Office of Disaster Services

 Saint Vincent – Grenadines Meteo Services – Government of Saint Vincent and the Grenadine.
 (English)

-St. Vincent and the Grenadines – Historical Natural Disasters – Portal – historical Data on disasters : types of risk and frequency ; human losses, economic, and material.
+St. Vincent and the Grenadines – Historical Natural Disasters – Historical data on disasters: types of risks and frequency; human, economic, and material losses.
 (English)

-Think Hazard – Saint Martin – Estimating the risk levels and to know the recommendations on my island
+Think Hazard – Saint Martin – Estimate the risk levels and know the recommendations on my island

 Saint Martin Meteo Services – French Government.
 (French)

-Saint Martin – Historical Natural Disasters – Portal – historical Data on disasters : types of risk and frequency ; human losses, economic, and material.
+Saint Martin – Historical Natural Disasters – Historical data on disasters: types of risks and frequency; human, economic, and material losses.
 (English)

 Saint Barthelemy Meteo Services – Weather Saint Barthélémie

-Saint-Barthelemy – Historical Natural Disasters – Portal – historical Data on disasters : types of risk and frequency ; human losses, economic, and material.
+Saint-Barthelemy – Historical Natural Disasters – Historical data on disasters: types of risks and frequency; human, economic, and material losses.
 (English)

-Think Hazard – Trinidad and Tobago – Estimating the risk levels and to know the recommendations on my island
+Think Hazard – Trinidad and Tobago – Estimate the risk levels and know the recommendations on my island

-Trinidad and Tobago – Historical Natural Disasters – Portal – historical Data on disasters : types of risk and frequency ; human losses, economic, and material.
+Trinidad and Tobago – Historical Natural Disasters – Historical data on disasters: types of risks and frequency; human, economic, and material losses.
 (English)

 Publications